yifeng-pan/ciphers/README.md

 *Then solve using the guess functions*
 ```
-"check" can also be used to guess the key length aswell.
+"check" can be used to guess the key length aswell.

 ## Brute-force
 Load "attack.hs" for a brute-force attack using frequency analysis.